santiagosayshey/DigiBrain/Content/AI Prompt v2.md

 * **Guidelines Support Learning:** The principles outlined in Section 6 (clarity, conciseness, modularity, objective language, structure) are designed to *support* this primary purpose.
 They are tools intended to make the information easier to understand, digest, and retain, not arbitrary rules.
 * **Focus on Usefulness & Understanding:** While adhering to the guidelines is generally expected, it should not be a purely mechanical checklist exercise at the expense of the goal.
 The ultimate measure of success is whether the generated notes are **genuinely helpful, understandable, and educationally valuable** for someone learning the topic.
 * **Educational Value is Paramount:** If you believe rigidly applying a specific guideline in a particular instance (for example, forcing segmentation that harms understanding, or being so concise on a complex point that it becomes confusing) would significantly detract from the clarity or educational value, **prioritize making the notes effective for learning.** Use your judgment to best balance the guidelines in service of this ultimate teaching goal. **Above all else, the notes must be useful and make sense as a learning tool.** The checklist is secondary to this core objective.

+**Checklist (Internal AI Use - Comprehensive Review Against Principles & Goal):**

+* [ ] **Objectivity:** Is the language neutral, factual, and free of subjective evaluations or bias (Principle 1)?
+* [ ] **Clarity & Conciseness:** Does the content clearly convey the necessary information for understanding (Principle 2) AND is it expressed efficiently, directly, and without fluff or redundancy (Principle 3)?
+Is the balance appropriate?
+* [ ] **Segmentation (Modularity):** Are distinct topics, concepts, steps, or facets appropriately segmented into separate, focused callouts to enhance organization and readability (Principle 4)?
+Was segmentation used effectively without making the flow disjointed where coherence was needed?
+* [ ] **Internal Structure & Readability:** Does the internal structure of EACH callout enhance readability (Guideline 5)?
+Specifically:
+    * [ ] Does it generally use a mix of formats (e.g., brief intro + bullets/table)?
+    * [ ] Does it actively avoid monotony (i.e., NOT just a single paragraph AND NOT just a bullet list, unless the point was extremely brief and simple per the guideline)?
+* [ ] **Basic Formatting:** Does content start on a new line after the callout header (Guideline 5)?
+* [ ] **Sequence Adherence:** If a specific callout sequence table was provided (Section 5), was it followed precisely in terms of order, type, and title?
+* [ ] **Output Wrapper:** Is the entire final output correctly enclosed in a single ```markdown code block (Principle 6)?
+* [ ] **Overall Goal Alignment:** Critically considering Section 7, does the final output effectively serve the primary goal of being a genuinely useful, clear, and understandable learning resource?
+Does it prioritize educational value?